 Looking for self-care ideas to boost your mental and physical health?
-These sustainable go-to’s are the cream of the wellness crop.
+These sustainable go-tos are the cream of the wellness crop.

-If the pandemic has taught us anything, it’s that self-care is no longer optional.
+Self-care is no longer optional.
 It’s paramount to how we move through this world, how we care for the planet, and how we support the people we love.
 There’s no one definition for self-care, though, which can make it more difficult to know where to start or what will work best.
 These ideas may help you find the perfect way to find some more balance.

 What is self-care?